Our Work

 Horizon scholarships cover tuition and boarding fees, flights and incidental expenses as agreed with the Foundation’s partner schools.
 Pastoral care is provided by the schools with assistance, where necessary, of guardians appointed by the schools and the Foundation.

 Scholars are selected according to rigorous criteria with the help of trusted local partners and the host schools.
 The Horizon Foundation does not assess applications received by students directly.
-Please apply to your UWC National Committee or to Eton College following their call for applications.
+Please apply to your UWC National Committee following their call for applications.

 Scholars’ profiles

-Currently, 39 of these scholars are at school, 66 are at university and over fifty have found careers in diverse fields including finance, economy, business, IT, engineering, international relations, community development, human rights and medical sciences.
+Currently, 21 of these scholars are at school, 79 are at university and over eighty have found careers in diverse fields including finance, economy, business, IT, engineering, international relations, community development, human rights and medical sciences.

 Most scholars leave school with excellent results and attend universities mainly in the US and UK.
 UWC graduates can benefit from the Davis-UWC scholarship support to study at universities in the US.